-The State is developing and broadening the talent pipeline that allows for organizational stability, career growth and succession planning.
-OSHR formed a strategic partnership with North Carolina College and University career advisors and career placement professionals to expand and enhance information sharing and communication among State government recruiters and University-based career advisors and job placement professionals.
+OSHR has formed a strategic partnership with North Carolina College and University career advisors and career placement professionals to broaden and enhance information sharing and communication among State government recruiters and University-based career advisors and job placement professionals.
 This partnership was formed to address the challenges of attracting needed talent for employment opportunities with the State from the pool of graduates from North Carolina Colleges and Universities striving to find and pursue State government employment opportunities.
-This partnership has been recognized on a national level by the Volcker Alliance and has been spotlighted via the Government-to-University Initiative (https://www.volckeralliance.org/G2U).